ShiJbey/neighborly/docs/source/characters.rst

 - ``StatusManager``: Tracks all instances of StatusComponents attached to the character
 - ``TraitManager``: Tracks all instances of TraitComponents attached to the character
 - ``EventHistory``: Tracks all the life events this character has been a part of
-- ``AIComponent``: Manages decision-making for characters
+- ``AIBrain``: Manages decision-making for characters
 - ``FrequentedLocations``: Tracks what locations character frequent based on their characteristics, residence, and current occupation.

 Defining a character prefab
 ---------------------------

 We construct characters using *CharacterPrefabs*.
 These prefabs are defined using YAML files and loaded into the simulation using  utility functions.

 All characters should have atleast one ``GameCharacter`` entry under their ``components`` specification.
 That is how we know that they are a character and not a business or residential building.

 Along with component data, CharacterPrefabs also have fields for: